Faith and Works

 - What accompanies faith?
 Paul agrees with James that true faith gives rise to works.

 - Where do these works come from?
-The works issuing from salvation come from God.
+The works that follow salvation come from God’s grace operating upon a man’s heart and mind.
 They are different from the self-generated works that many trust in for their salvation.
 In fact, a man cannot begin to perform truly good works until he is saved.

 Self-Test